ghc-proposals/ghc-proposals/proposals/0000-existentials.rst

 This proposal introduces first-class existentials into GHC, where type inference figures out where to pack and unpack existentials, with no need for user annotations.
-It is based on the ICFP'21 paper `An Existential Crisis Resolved: Type inference for first-class existential types <TODO>`_.
+It is based on the ICFP'21 paper `An Existential Crisis Resolved: Type inference for first-class existential types <https://richarde.dev/papers/2021/exists/exists.pdf>`_.

 .. _paper: https://richarde.dev/papers/2021/exists/exists.pdf
 .. _`#270`: https://github.com/ghc-proposals/ghc-proposals/pull/270